wayneIBM/vpc-on-classic/errors.md

 ## not_found
 **Message**: Please check whether the resource you are requesting exists.

 You referenced a resource that does not exist or one to which you do not have access.
-Please review your request to ensure that you specified the proper IDs and references.
+Review your request to ensure that you specified the proper IDs and references.

 Refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external} for additional help.
 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).